Top Systems Administrator Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - A mention of a specific project
+• - A mention of the benefits of each

 What the interviewer is looking for:

-• Question Overview: This question is a great way to gauge candidates' ability to communicate their accomplishments.
+• Question Overview: This question is designed to reveal candidates' motivations.

 What the interviewer is looking for: